-- > "Senior Executive" means the CEO and the CEO's direct reports. - > "Managers" means executives two layers below the CEO.

-"Entire organisation" includes casual team members and excludes Non-Executive Directors and independent contractors.
+- > "Senior Executive" means the MD & CEO and the CEO's direct reports. - > "Managers" means executives two levels below the MD & CEO. - > "Entire organisation" includes casual team members and excludes Non-Executive Directors and independent contractors.

-In accordance with the Workplace Gender Equality Act 2012, Bapcor has submitted a Workplace Gender Equality Report for the 2021/2022 reporting period.
+In accordance with the Workplace Gender Equality Act 2012, Bapcor has submitted a Workplace Gender Equality Report for the 2022/2023 reporting period.
 The submission includes details of Bapcor's Gender Equality Indicators and is available on the Website.